How-to | Secure data connections through Azure Private Link#

 Select Azure SQL endpoint.

-Select the Azure SQL region.
+Select the SQL location.
 If the region you need is not available, please contact our support team to enable it.

 Fill out the Azure SQL endpoint form#